codecks-io/react-reform/README.md

     - [ ] refs within inputs (focus)
   - [ ] Use cases made simple using this library
     - [ ] how do I put a `*` behind the label of each required field?
+    - [ ] check if two password fields contain the same value

   maybe all fields should be stateful, providing a onChange callback to the form? how about contenteditable though (can't see how to possibly make this controlled without *a lot* of effort)?